See: Description

 </script>

-Create the Player object within the defined onBSTPlayerReady() function.
-Once the object is created, the widget can be attached to the page by calling the inject() method.
-The inject() method takes the id of the HTML element as a parameter.
-Following is an example:
+the object is created, the widget can be attached to the page by calling the inject()

 <script type="text/javascript">